 Irrespective of their education, job or income, parents and caregivers have an important role in supporting their children to become confident and motivated life-long learners.

-CFLCs play an important role engaging with and supporting parents, caregivers, and families, working together in partnership, to ensure that every parent and caregiver can play a positive role in their child’s learning, health and wellbeing, from pregnancy until they start school.
+CFLCs engage with and support parents, caregivers, and families, working together in partnership, to ensure that every parent, caregiver and family can play a positive role in their child’s learning, health and wellbeing, from pregnancy until they start school.

-CFLCs run programs and services for parents, caregivers, and families to empower them and build their capacity to give children the best start in life.
+CFLC programs and services promote agency to empower parents, caregivers, and families and build their capacity to give children the best start in life.

 Connected communities